 The world of healthcare is on the brink of a

-that promises to transform the way care is delivered and consumed across the entire spectrum of
+digital revolution that promises to transform the way care is delivered and consumed across the entire spectrum of

 services.
 Innovative cloud-based technologies, digital interfaces and